Latest posts by Jaycee De Guzman (see all)

 Because of these issues, foreign investors are shifting their funds to markets operating in US dollar.
 Why?
 Of course, the value of their money won’t be lessened by currency exchange rates.
 If they’ll bring their US dollar in the Philippine stock market, they’ll have to go through currency exchange (USD to PHP) so they can buy our stocks.
 Since PHP is weak and USD is strong, their buying power is lessened.
 Between the USD-to-PHP ratio of 1:42 and 1:46, where will you get the most value from your dollars?
 It’s from the 1:46 ratio, of course.
 The weaker the PHP gets against the USD, the lesser value you’ll get from your PHP when you exchange it to USD from PHP.

-Foreign investors also hold our Investors Picks.
+Foreign investors also hold the stocks in our Investment Guide table.
 The Philippine stock market is significantly influenced by foreign investors.
 Forty to fifty (sometimes sixty) percent of daily trades are from foreign investors.
 Imagine how anemic each day would be without a single foreign investor in the Philippine stock market.
-Do you now understand why global issues affect our Investors Picks?
+Do you now understand why global issues affect the stocks in our Investment Guide table?

 Since we’re long-term position investors, we translate what’s happening as an opportunity to accumulate more shares at a cheaper price.

 Remember, any investor, whether skilled or not, may have a different strategy because people have their own time horizon, financial goals, and discipline in investing.
-As for me, I don’t mind even if it takes 5 or more years of accumulation period.
-Not that I’m saying it’ll certainly happen, but I’m just re-emphasizing my commitment to our long-term investing discipline in the Stock Signals.
+As for me, I don’t mind even if it takes 5 or more years of the accumulation period.
+Not that I’m saying it’ll certainly happen, but I’m just re-emphasizing my commitment to our long-term investing discipline in the Stock Signals Philippines.

 I am hoping that you are not expecting to make a ton of money by following a long-term position investing strategy in a short period of time.
 Our long-term stock portfolios are affected by the outflow of foreign funds, too.
-Since I know that the main reasons for the outflow of foreign funds are the economic issues in China and in the US, I remain on a buying mode (on our Investors Picks’ stocks with a buy rating).
+Since I know that the main reasons for the outflow of foreign funds are the economic issues in China and in the US, I remain in a buying mode on my personal stock picks.
 The companies we buy are not losing their businesses, after all.

-There are only 3 reasons why we should stop buying any of our Investors Picks:
+There are only 3 reasons why I should stop buying my personal stock picks.

 It’s the election year next year in the Philippines and in the US.
 It looks like waves won’t calm down until after the election period.
 I have a hunch that the Federal Reserve’s wishy-washy stance on raising interest rates has something to do with politics.